biancama/IOTCollector/README.md

 * docker-compose

 ### Run all containers with the solution
+If you want simply to test the app and not check the solution

+Open a terminal in the project root and run:

+`docker-compose --file docker-compose-with-solution.yml up -d`

 ### Build the app
+If you want to check the app and run step by step

 Open a terminal in the project root and run:

 `mvn clean package`

 it will compile build and run all the tests

 ### Before Run the application